 The quantity of gluten in a particular product can be expressed scientifically as a certain number of parts of gluten contained in each million parts of the product: parts per million, or ppm, of gluten.
 Another way to think of the concept of "parts per million" is that it is in effect a percentage of gluten in a particular product (for example, foods that contain 20 parts per million of gluten contain 0.002% gluten).

-The U.S. Food and Drug Administration is considering regulations that would allow food manufacturers to place "gluten-free" labels on foods that contain less than 20 ppm of gluten (for more on this, see: What You Should Know About the FDA's Gluten-Free Label Rules.).
+In August 2013, the U.S. Food and Drug Administration finalized regulations that would allow food manufacturers to place "gluten-free" labels on foods that contain less than 20 ppm of gluten (for more on this, see: What You Should Know About the FDA's Gluten-Free Label Rules.).
 In addition, Canada considers 20 ppm to be "gluten-free", as do countries in the European Union.

 However, many people react to food products that are labeled "gluten-free" but still contain less than 20 ppm of gluten (for more on this, see my article: I am eating gluten-free but I still have symptoms.
 Why am I getting sick?).
 Manufacturers know this, and some voluntarily adhere to a more stringent testing standard than 20 ppm typically, they use 10 ppm or 5 ppm.